aadegoke74/aa.github.io/README.md

  - There's a distinct difference in mean time between ships that experienced 'delays' and those that did not, with delays increasing the average time spent at port.
 The 'port' data, focused solely on 'Abermouth', presents an average time within a broad range, indicating varied port time, even within a single location.
 These figures highlight the influence of external and operational factors on port efficiency, with the potential for deeper investigation into the causes of these variations.

-Next, I will be considering the statistics and distribution of the numerical time against one of the categorical variables that has a significant effect on the ship processing time.
+Next, I will be considering the statistics and distribution of the numerical time against one of the categorical variables that significantly affect the ship processing time.

+ - Boxplot & Correlation Matrix HeatMap Visualisations: (See blue link) Correlation of the numerical time against the other numerical variables
+ - Cross-tabulation Visualisations: (See blue link) of category onSchedule against the category origin.

 ### [Data Exploration Project - Statistics of individual variables](https://github.com/aadegoke74/Data-Exploration-Project/blob/main/Data%20Exploration%20Tasks%20-%20Statistics%20of%20individual%20variables.ipynb)
 - Skilled in performing data exploration tasks, including statistical analysis of individual variables.
 Proficient in extracting insights and trends from data through thoroughly examining variable distributions and descriptive statistics.